 Bachelor of Arts (BA): Accounting Degree Overview

-An accounting bachelor's degree can focus on subjects like finances, business law and accounting.
-Students who enroll in a B.A. in Accounting program should expect to work with numbers, statistics and economics.
-These programs can help prepare students who would like to pursue further education in order to become CPAs or a Certified Management Accountants (CMA).
+Students who enroll in a B.A. in Accounting program should expect to work with numbers, statistics and computers.
+These programs can also help prepare students who would like to pursue further education in order to become Certified Public Accountants (CPAs) or Certified Management Accountants (CMAs).
 Many programs are structured to draw from a broad liberal arts education while also focusing on career-specific business and accounting courses.

 Undergraduate accounting options are also available as Bachelor of Science or Bachelor of Business Administration with a concentration in accounting programs.
 Students must typically have earned a high school diploma or a GED to enroll.